dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 {: #fig-ascii-art_baseInventory title="Relationship between entitlements and Base Inventory" }

-{{fig-capabilities_baseinventory}} depicts NE support capabilities thanks to entilements that entitle them of their use
+{{fig-capabilities_baseinventory}} depicts NE support capabilities thanks to entitlements that entitle them of their use

 ~~~ aasvg
 {::include art/capabilities_baseinventory.txt}